alexey-kostylev/Akqa/readme.txt

-Solution captures name and a number, converts the number into a word representation and returns this data back as a web page.
+Solution captures a name and a number, converts the number into a word representation and returns this data back as a web page.

 solution employs ASP.NET MVC technology using Visual Studio 2015.